dapr/dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-client/dotnet-daprclient-usage.md

 ### Configuring gRPC channel options

-Dapr's use of `CancellationToken` for cancellation relies on the configuration of the gRPC channel options.
+Dapr's use of `CancellationToken` for cancellation relies on the configuration of the gRPC channel options and this is enabled by default.
 If you need to configure these options yourself, make sure to enable the [ThrowOperationCanceledOnCancellation setting](https://grpc.github.io/grpc/csharp-dotnet/api/Grpc.Net.Client.GrpcChannelOptions.html#Grpc_Net_Client_GrpcChannelOptions_ThrowOperationCanceledOnCancellation).

 ```C#
 var daprClient = new DaprClientBuilder()